10 Cowboy Songs From the Old West

 The Singing Cowboys

 The twenties and especially the thirties produced a series of singing and yodeling cowboys, including Jimmie Rodgers, Gene Autry and Roy Rogers.
-Of the Big Three, perhaps, Rogers gained the most fame and his exraordinary yodeling skill may have had something to do with that.
+Of the Big Three, perhaps, Rogers gained the most fame and his extraordinary yodeling skill may have had something to do with that.
+In 1936, along with the Sons of the Pioneers, Roy recorded a very polished Night Herding song that features lots of classic Hollywood yodeling.

 The Night Herding Song